Curry scores 23 in return, but Raptors clinch playoff spot - WHIZ News

+He missed his first two attempts but had three quick assists, including a no-look, behind-the-back dish to Andrew Wiggins.
+He finished with seven assists and seven rebounds in 27 minutes.

 The two-time MVP hit a 17-footer for his first basket early in the second quarter, then got a huge reaction for a 3-pointer from well beyond the arc shortly before halftime.
-He was 3 of 11 from 3-point range for the game.
+He was 3 of 12 from 3-point range and 6 of 16 overall for the game, the only blemish on an otherwise encouraging night for the three-time champion.

-“It feels like the first day of school pretty much all over again,” the 31-year-old Curry said earlier in the day after shootaround.
+“It feels like the first day of school pretty much all over again,” the 31-year-old Curry said after shootaround.
 “It’s kind of just getting back to enjoying playing basketball at the highest level.
 There’s a process to that.”

-Norman Powell scored a career-high 37 points for Toronto, which clinched a playoff berth with the win in a rematch of last year’s NBA Finals.
+Norman Powell scored a career-high 37 points for Toronto, which won in a rematch of last year’s NBA Finals.
 The Raptors won that series in six games, finishing with a victory in Golden State’s final game at its old arena in Oakland.

-Kyle Lowry added 26 points and 10 assists, and Serge Ibaka had 13 points and 13 rebounds for the Raptors, who won at Phoenix on Tuesday night to end a three-game losing streak.
+Kyle Lowry added 26 points and 10 assists, Serge Ibaka had 13 points and 13 rebounds, and Pascal Siakam had 17 points for the Raptors, who won at Phoenix on Tuesday night to end a three-game losing streak.

 Damion Lee scored 23 points and Marquese Chriss had 17 points and 12 rebound for the Warriors, who have lost 10 straight at home.